AlgyJr/ios_guides/Passing-Data-Propagating-Events.md

 centers][notificationcenters].
 The basic usage is

 1. Define an identifer to name this particular type of notification
-2. Subscribe to a this kind of notification by adding an observer to a notification center for notifications with the given name.
+2. Subscribe to this kind of notification by adding an observer to a notification center for notifications with the given name.
 You can instatiate new notification centers, but it is common to use `NSNotificationCenter.defaultCenter`.